jmcantrell/arch-bootstrap/README.md

 Flag indicating that TRIM is supported on the target device (default: set if the target device is not a disk with spinning platters)

 If LUKS and/or LVM is enabled, they will be configured to issue discards.
-The systemd service for `fstrim` will also be scheduled.
+The systemd timer for `fstrim` will also be scheduled.

 ### `BOOTSTRAP_ENABLE_WIRELESS`